AgHamza/Sylverith/TEST_CREDENTIALS.md

 ## 🚀 How to Access

+1. Run the Flask application: `python app.py`
-1. Open `index.html` in your browser
+2. Open your browser and go to `http://localhost:5000`
-2. Click on "Login" or go directly to the login page
+3. Click on "Login" or go directly to the login page
-3. Use any of the credentials above
+4. Use any of the credentials above
-4. You'll be redirected to the admin dashboard
+5. You'll be redirected to the appropriate dashboard based on your role
-5. Explore all the features with real data!

 ## ✨ Features to Test

+### Admin Dashboard
 - **Dashboard:** View statistics and recent activities
 - **Student Management:** Add, edit, delete students
 - **Parent Management:** Add, edit, delete parents